ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-syscontext.md

 -	{{site.data.keyword.cloud_notm}} Automation Manager – CAM is an enterprise-ready
-infrastructure as code platform that provides a single pane of glass to provision VM-based workloads alongside Kubernetes based workloads, the automation of workloads provisioning, whether VM and/or containers and their infrastructure prerequisites.
+infrastructure as code platform that provides a single pane of glass to provision VM-based workloads alongside Kubernetes based workloads, the automation of workloads provisioning, whether VM or containers and their infrastructure prerequisites.
 -	Watson – Watson is IBM’s artificial intelligence and cognitive solutions platform.
 -	Watson Knowledge Studio - Watson Knowledge Studio provides a model for the Watson Discovery to use.